-Salkantay Trek (4 days and 3 nights) is the second most popular hike to Machu Picchu.
-It is listed among the 25 best hiking tours in the world by National Geographic Adventure Travel Magazine.
-Over 4 days, you will explore the high mountains, lakes, and lush cloud forests to finish the tour at Machu Picchu.
-Enjoy our unique tours with comfortable tents, a Pachamanca barbecue, coffee tours, and panoramic trains to return.
+The 4-Day Salkantay Trekking is the second most popular hike to Machu Picchu, listed among the 25 best hiking tours in the world by National Geographic Adventure Travel Magazine.
+Over these epic 4 days and 3 nights, you will cross high Andean mountains, stunning lakes, and lush cloud forests to reach the World Wonder of Machu Picchu.
+Enjoy this exciting experience with comfortable tents, a Pachamanca barbecue, and a coffee tour, and return aboard a scenic panoramic train.

 The Classic Salkantay Trek 4 days to Machu Picchu, is the perfect option if you're looking to escape the hustle and bustle of everyday life.
 This trek takes you through some of the most stunning scenery in the Peruvian Andes and culminates with a visit to the world-famous Inca site of Machu Picchu.